Filip Filipović (politician): Outlawing the party

 After the good electoral results achieved by the communists in the municipal and parliamentary elections, as well as various labor strikes, during which there were often clashes with the gendarmerie, the government of the Kingdom of the Serbs, Croats and Slovenes feared the outbreak of a socialist revolution, like those that had broken out in Russia and Hungary.
 In order to prevent this, on December 29, 1921, the Minister of the Interior, Milorad Drašković, imposed a temporary ban on the work of the Communist Party of Yugoslavia until the adoption of the Constitution.
-This decision, known as the "Notice", banned any kind of communist organization and propaganda.
+This decision, known as the Obznana, banned any kind of communist organization and propaganda.
 This opened the period of the so-called "white terror" in Yugoslavia in which communists were arrested, workers' homes were closed, newspapers were banned, and archives of communist and trade union organizations were confiscated.
-Yet the Notice did not have the authority of the law, so communists could only be arrested and detained, but not convicted.
+Yet the Obznana did not have the authority of the law, so communists could only be arrested and detained, but not convicted.

-After the adoption of the Notice, the leadership of the Communist Party of Yugoslavia showed a certain hesitancy, which was not in accordance with their publicly expressed views.
+After the adoption of the Obznana, the leadership of the Communist Party of Yugoslavia showed a certain hesitancy, which was not in accordance with their publicly expressed views.
 The leadership had the illusion that they would seek justice through the parliamentary system.
 This position was also supported by Filipović, who previously wrote that "the working class chooses the means of struggle according to the situation in which it is struggling".
 Unlike other leaders of the KPJ, Filipović, as an experienced revolutionary, predicted that the Party could come into sharp conflict with the regime, so he proposed to form an illegal leadership of the KPJ.
 During the discussion the club of communist deputies decided to enter into negotiations with the authorities instead of resistance in the streets.
 This caused confusion among the party members, so some criticized the leadership because there was no revolutionary action, while others became passive, and there were also individuals who decided on individual terror, as a form of struggle against the ruling regime.

-After recovering from his illness, Filipović joined the parliamentary fight against the Notice.
-At the session of the Constituent Assembly on June 11, 1921, on behalf of the Club of Communist Deputies, he made an extensive statement regarding the petition of the Communist Deputies dated June 5, in which it was requested to withdraw the Notice, which illegally took away the right of free action of the KPJ; that all trade union organizations, as well as all workers' centers and socialist printing houses and bookstores, should be allowed to reopen immediately; and that all arrested persons, who were arrested on the basis of the Notice, should be released.
+After recovering from his illness, Filipović joined the parliamentary fight against the Obznana.
+At the session of the Constituent Assembly on June 11, 1921, on behalf of the Club of Communist Deputies, he made an extensive statement regarding the petition of the Communist Deputies dated June 5, in which it was requested to withdraw the Obznana, which illegally took away the right of free action of the KPJ; that all trade union organizations, as well as all workers' centers and socialist printing houses and bookstores, should be allowed to reopen immediately; and that all arrested persons, who were arrested on the basis of the Obznana, should be released.
 Since the assembly and the government ignored these demands, Filipović declared on the same day that in such conditions the survival and work of KPJ deputies in the Constituent Assembly became impossible and because of this they decided to leave the Constituent Assembly until the adoption of the Constitution.